 Furthermore, they are obliged to help clarify the facts of the case by serving as

-6. Misconduct may be classified as mild, moderate, severe, or very severe.
+witnesses or experts in the procedure upon request by the Commission. - Misconduct may be classified as mild, moderate, severe, or very severe.
 The

 assessment is based significantly on the degree of culpability (intent, negligence),